JordyAaldering/Big-Data/docs/assignment06.md

 Sadly it is indeed the case that the year is almost exclusively 2021.
 Funnily enough the years 2022 and 2027 also occur a few times.
 From now on we will have to ignore the years, as they are not helpful.

-Before moving on to the analysis we need to do a bit more useful preparation; it might be useful to us to work with only the top level domains.
+Before moving on to the analysis we need to do a bit more preprocessing; it might be useful to us to work with only the top level domains.
 For instance, we might want to work with all domains ending in 'ru<area>.nl', instead of looking at 'portal<area>.ru<area>.nl' and 'sis<area>.ru<area>.nl' separately.
 We can easily do this with a regex, here we have to keep in mind that some domains end in, for instance, 'co<area>.uk'.
 After this we make sure to also filter out any invalid domains.
+This regex is not perfect, but it will do fine for our purposes.

 ```scala
 val topLevel = data.withColumn("topLevel",